Entkenntnis/challenges-server/README.md

 Look at the [create-challenges-server repo](https://github.com/Entkenntnis/create-challenges-server) for an extended introduction into creating your own set of challenges.

+## Challenges Definition

+Every challenge is an object with following properties:

+### id

+The unique (positive-integer) identifier for this challenge.

+### pos

+An object with x and y property, defines the position of the challenge.

+### title

+The title of the challenge

+### deps

+Array of ids of challenge.
+Is visible only when at least one of the deps is solved.
+Leave empty to make challenge always visible.

+### html

+The html content of the challenge

+### render

+Pass a function that will render the challenge (instead of html).
+The input is an object with the properties `App` and `req`.

+### solution

+A string value for the solution of the challenge. (case-insensitive, trimmed).

+### check

+Function that gets the answer and an object with `App` and `req`.
+Return an object with answer (the displayed solution value) and correct, a boolean that indicates whether the challenge is solved or not.
+Alternative: Just return a boolean.
+Replaces solution.

 ## Configuration

 The server exposes a lot of config options, which you can all override and customize: